-II.B.2.h) mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients.
-(Core)

-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)
+II.B.2.h) mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients. ^(Core) II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
 II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pediatrics, the American Board of Family Medicine, or the American Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+have current certification in the subspecialty by the American Board of Pediatrics or possess qualifications judged acceptable to the Review Committee. ^(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American

-Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty]

 Specialty Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without adolescent medicine certification from the ABP, ABFM, or ABIM, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+For a faculty member without developmental-behavioral pediatrics certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of an adolescent medicine fellowship program - scholarship within the field of adolescent medicine; specifically, evidence of ongoing scholarship documented by contributions to the peer-reviewed literature in adolescent medicine, and adolescent medicine presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in adolescent medicine
+- completion of a developmental-behavioral pediatrics fellowship program - scholarship within the field of developmental-behavioral pediatrics; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in developmental-behavioral pediatrics, and developmental-behavioral pediatrics presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in developmental-behavioral pediatrics